Puppy survives being stabbed in head by city employee

 Harrison called police who rushed Stormy to the vet.
 Officers noted Stormy was “sweet in nature” even with a butter knife lodged 1.5 inches in her head.

-“How come you couldn’t let officers stay at his house while he sobered up?” asked News 4.

 “He was at his own residence.
 He was not out in public.
-I only have two officers per shift,” said Jolley.
+I only have two officers per shift,” replied Jolley.

 Jolley said the Pauls Valley Police Department is fully staffed, but many of their officers are in training.

-“I ain’t got a good explanation why it took them two days to get the statement,” said Jolley.
+“I ain’t got a good explanation why it took them two days to get the statement,” he said.

 Chief Jolley said he was also off of work because of overtime and several other officers had days off because of the recent holiday.